hugosilva2901/-rcomp-22-23-db-g5/doc/sprint1/planning.md

 # 1. Sprint's backlog #

 * T1.1 - Development of a structured cabling project for building A, encompassing the campus backbone.
-* T1.2 -Development of a structured cabling project for building B.
+* T1.2 - Development of a structured cabling project for building B.
 * T1.3 - Development of a structured cabling project for building C.
 * T1.4 - Development of a structured cabling project for building D.